instructlab/instructlab/docs/demo-slides.md

 git push --set-upstream xukai92 demo
 ```
 <!-- pause -->
-*Now, you can go creating a pull request on the taxonomy repo!*
+*Now, you can go creating a pull request on the taxonomy repository!*

 --> https://github.com/instruct-lab/taxonomy
 <!-- pause -->